To focus in on a few key dates or an upcoming schedule, insert a calendar in your

 Check out the entire lineup of Elements calendar templates for other options to creatively insert a calendar in PowerPoint.
-Each of these templates brings a slightly different approach to the table for creating calendars in PowerPoint.
+Each templates has a slightly different approach for creating calendars in PowerPoint.

 Another option for inserting a calendar in PowerPoint is to use templates from GraphicRiver.
-This is more of a "pay-as-you-go" model for buying templates as you need them.
-If you know exactly what you want, choosing a single template from GraphicRiver can be one of the most cost-effective solutions for designing a PowerPoint presentation.
+This is a "pay-as-you-go" model for buying templates as you need them.

 Elements and GraphicRiver have a template for every scenario.
-Mixing and matching slide designs from various templates can help you create any design in PowerPoint.
+Mix and match slide designs from various templates to create any design in PowerPoint.
 Check out the Best Sellers list for the very best that marketplace has to offer.

-Make sure to check out the round-up below for another example of just how flexible PowerPoint can be to create presentations, including Infographic:
+Also, check the round-up below for another example of how flexible PowerPoint can be to create presentations, including infographics:

 You don't have to build a calendar from scratch to add key dates to your PowerPoint slides.
 You can insert a calendar in PowerPoint with just a few clicks thanks to the templates from Envato Elements.

-Let's look at customizing three key slide options that are included as a part of Calendar 2018, the PowerPoint template that we're designing within this tutorial.
+Let's take a closer look at this calendar.
+Let's look at some of the key slide options that are included as a part of Calendar 2019, the PowerPoint template that we're customizing in this tutorial.

-In the Calendar 2018 template, slides 4 through 15 are single month calendars.
+In the Calendar 2019 template, slides 20 through 31 are single month calendars with a space to the side for notes.
 There's a pre-built calendar for each month, each with a different color scheme as well.

-As I mentioned earlier in this tutorial, you can customize starter slides from Elements templates to use in your presentation.
-In the example above, an accent color was used for critical dates in the month with a more extended description in the text box at right.
+You can customize starter slides from Elements templates to use in any presentation.
+In the slide example above, an accent color was used for the month headline.
+There's room for a more extended description in the text box at right.

-When you finish customizing the single month calendar slide, copy and paste the graphic into your existing slide deck.
-Or, use the calendar slide all on its own and copy-and-paste the entire slide.
+When you finish customizing the single month calendar slide, copy and paste the PowerPoint calendar slide into your existing slide deck.
+Or, use the calendar slide all on its own.

 If you've never copied and pasted an entire slide, it's easy.
-Make sure to check out the screencast below to see how you can move a slide between presentations and keep the style options intact.
+Review the screencast below to see how you can move a slide between presentations and keep the style options intact.

 3. Key Dates for the Full Year

-So far, we've sampled slide designs that only show a single month at a time.
+So far, we've sampled slide designs that show a single month or several months at a time.
 If you need to zoom out and show an entire year in the presentation, that's possible too.
-In this case, I'll use slide 2 from Calendar 2018.
+In this case, I'll use slide 1 from Calendar 2019.
 See the screenshot below for the starting view on that slide.

 Imagine using this slide for a full-year view of payroll dates, for example.
 Again, you can just click on the dates and highlight or bold the dates to bring extra attention to them.

-This slide is another excellent example of the flexibility of using pre-built templates.
+This slide is another excellent example of the flexibility of using pre-built PowerPoint calendar template.
 Pick up a few of the months, all of the months, or the entire slide and work them into your existing presentation.

 That's it!
-No matter which slides style you chose to insert a calendar into your PowerPoint presentation, Calendar 2018 is going to save you a lot of time versus designing from scratch.
+No matter which slides style you chose to insert a calendar into your PowerPoint presentation, using a template is going to save you a lot of time versus designing a PowerPoint calendar from scratch.
 Thanks to the minimalist design, it's going to fit in with practically any of your PowerPoint presentations.

 There's no reason to stop learning PowerPoint now!
 One resource that you can use to keep learning is the Ultimate Guide to the Best PPT.
 This Tuts+ resource is the best collection of PowerPoint tutorials across the web.